What are Hungarian wax peppers?

 Hot wax peppers do change color as they ripen, turning orange in hue, followed by red at full ripening.
 They’re also pretty large, topping out at 5 to 6 inches in length.
-Ans while they don’t have the girth of a poblano pepper, they’re no super-slim cayenne pepper either.
+And while they don’t have the girth of poblano pepper, they’re no super-slim cayenne pepper either.
 They’ve got a plumper pepper shape, actually quite like a banana.

 What’s the hot wax pepper taste like?

 These are excellent peppers to cook with, let’s say that first.
 They are very flavorful and slightly tangy-sweet with that mild heat layered on top.
 They grow pretty easily in lots of climates and work in lots of dishes.

 In salads, you’ll find these chilies sliced up into rings.
 Lots of people love to pickle wax peppers.
 And they actually make a pretty good roasting and stuffing pepper as well.
-If you want a bit more heat in your chile rellenos, you could opt for a Hungarian wax pepper instead of a poblano − that’ll kick up the spice a notch.
+If you want a bit more heat in your chile rellenos, you could opt for a Hungarian wax pepper instead of a poblano − that’ll kick up the spiciness in the meal a notch.
 You can also work this pepper into marinades, hot sauces, sandwiches, stews, and stir fry, just to name a few options.

 The waxy rind might not sound appetizing, but it’s actually quite tasty even when eaten raw.
 This is a good flexible and adaptable pepper, just like the jalapeño.
 It works all around.